Select Page

 1. Irene Grace Dinshah: Freya Dinshah’s mother-in-law provided Freya early experiences in vegan cooking

-2. Pietro Rotondi, DC: Vegetarian Cookery (1942), Los Angeles dinners drew a cast of characters
+2. Pietro Rotondi, DC: wrote Vegetarian Cookery (1942); he hosted Los Angeles dinners and drew a cast of characters.

 5. Joy Gross: beautiful demos of natural foods